Zone Look-up Map

 The Federal Housing Act of 1988 established protections for “federally protected classes” to ensure that housing opportunities could not be denied to people on the basis of race, color, religion, national origin, sex, disability, or familial status.

-The former Comprehensive Zoning Code in effect prior to 2018 used the term “Community Residential Programs” for group homes that provide services/programming and did not distinguish facilities that provide housing to “federally protected classes” from housing for non-federally protected classes.
+The former Comprehensive Zoning Code in effect prior to 2018 used the term “Community Residential Programs” for group homes that provide services and programming and did not distinguish facilities that provide housing to “federally protected classes” from housing for non-federally protected classes.

-The IDO defines “Community Residential Facility” as a residential use to provide housing for federally protected classes.
+The IDO defines “Community Residential Facility” as a residential use to provide housing for federally protected classes which includes:

-- physical or mental disability (includes people in recovery from addiction)
+- Physical or mental disability (including people in recovery from addiction)

-In other words, the Fair Housing Act does not allow cities to have regulations on Community Residential Facilities that are more strict than any other residential use allowed in the same zone district.
+In other words, the Fair Housing Act does not allow cities to have regulations on Community Residential Facilities that are stricter than any other residential use allowed in the same zone district.

 The same types of facilities for non-federally protected classes are called “Group Homes”.
-You can see in the Use Table below that Group Homes are not allowed in the R-1 zone district, whereas Community Residential Facilities are.
+The Use Table below specifies that Group Homes are not allowed in the R-1 zone district, whereas Community Residential Facilities are.

 In both cases, these housing programs are subject to State laws for licensing.